harvardadvocate/main-website/src/pages/content/nothing.md

- There is a moment in *A Chorus Line *when Morales, my favorite character, tells the story, in a sung monologue, about her experience in an acting class.
+ There is a moment in *A Chorus Line* when Morales, my favorite character, tells the story, in a sung monologue, about her experience in an acting class.
 It begins when her teacher, Mr. Karp, asks them to improvise various scenes.
-B*e a table, be a sportscar… / ice cream cone, *he orders.
-Morales can’t do it. *I felt nothing, *she reports, again and again.
-Mr. Karp teacher humiliates her in front of the class.
+"Be a table, be a sportscar… / ice cream cone," he orders.
+Morales can’t do it.
+"I felt nothing," she reports, again and again.
+Mr. Karp humiliates her in front of the class.
 “I think you should transfer,” he says.

  *Try, Morales.
-All alone, *she urges herself, too stubborn to concede.
+All alone*, she urges herself, too stubborn to concede.
 Karp continues to hound her.
 Finally, she breaks down and asks Jesus for help.
-A voice speaks to her from on high, sending a message which she relays in a triumphant swell: *This man is nothing! / This course is nothing! / If you want something, / Go find a better class.*
+A voice speaks to her from on high, sending a message which she relays in a triumphant swell: "This man is nothing! / This course is nothing! / If you want something, / Go find a better class."

  It is a happy ending well-earned.
 We, the audience, relax.
 But the music continues.
-Morales has more to say. *Six months later, *she says, as the music begins to slow, *I heard that Karp had died*.
-Even slower: *And I dug right down to the bottom of my soul… *each word more reluctant than the next.
+Morales has more to say.
+"Six months later," she says, as the music begins to slow, "I heard that Karp had died."
+Even slower: "And I dug right down to the bottom of my soul…" each word more reluctant than the next.
 Morales does not want to be telling this story anymore.
 But the music keeps playing, pulling her along.

- A pause here. *And cried. *Another pause.
+ A pause here.
+"And cried."
+Another pause.

-*‘Cause I felt… *three words on the same note, like a hymn, like she is praying again, this time for proof of her own empathy.
+"Cause I felt…" three words on the same note, like a hymn, like she is praying again, this time for proof of her own empathy.
 A third pause.

  Here, a moment of limbo, perfectly engineered in performance.
 She gives the faintest of gasps, as if she’s only just now discovered how the story ends, as if it surprises her.
 Her eyes light up.
-The corners of her mouth curve; hopeful, like her eyes.
-Her neck lifts, craning into the future.
+The corners of her mouth curve, hopeful; her neck lifts, craning into the future.
 It is a subtle, safe sanguineness.
-So that until the very last, you think she’s moving her tongue toward the middle of her roof, anticipating *s,* thatshe felt *something.*
+So that until the very last, you think she’s moving her tongue toward the middle of her roof, anticipating *s,* that she felt *something.*

  But alas, we cannot hide in this liminal moment forever.
 The song is waiting for its final note, the conclusion that will make the moment whole.
-So Morales pokes her tongue forward, lays it flat under her teeth, for *n.
-Nothing, *she sings quietly.
+So Morales pokes her tongue forward, lays it flat under her teeth, for *n*.
+"Nothing," she sings quietly.
 And we realize that she has tricked us; that her eyes were filled with anguish, not hope; that the corners of her mouth turned up in a grimace of pain, that the pause was not to savor the personal victory but to build up the courage to admit a truth she is ashamed of.

  A tinkle of bells, and then the song is over.
 We are left with silence.